ageorgou/pyproject-toml/docs/introduction.md

 !!! example "Try it out"

 invite you to experiment.
-They are useful for seeing the impact of the configuration you have built.
+They have you see the effect of the configuration you have built, and are a core part of the tutorial.

 Sections that look like this: